Test match (rugby union): Recognising official test status

-Unlike in cricket, where the ICC tightly controls the application of "test match" status, World Rugby's regulations do not define a "test match".
+Unlike in cricket, whose governing body, the International Cricket Council, tightly controls the application of "test match" status, World Rugby's regulations do not define a "test match".
 They define an "international match" as "a Match played between National Representative Teams selected by Unions".
 In rugby union, test match status and caps may be awarded by either team's governing body regardless of the decision of their opponents.

 Although both teams' governing bodies do not need to recognise the match as a test match for caps to be awarded, it is rare that they should disagree.
 The only existing example remaining in men's rugby involving two top-tier nations concerns games played by the New South Wales Waratahs against the New Zealand All Blacks in the 1920s.
 As there was very little rugby union played in Australia outside of New South Wales, the Australian Rugby Union retroactively awarded caps to the players from the 1920s Waratahs that played against the All Blacks, however the New Zealand Rugby Union has not done the same for All Blacks that played in those matches.

 Differences in recognition now almost always involve matches between the senior national team of a nation outside the traditional top tier and an official developmental side of a top-tier nation.
 Depending on the policy of the lower-tier union, these matches may or may not be fully capped for that national team.
 For example, before a change in policy by USA Rugby after the 2008 Churchill Cup, it awarded full national caps when its senior national team played developmental sides, such as England Saxons, Ireland Wolfhounds, Scotland A, Argentina A and the Junior All Blacks.

 However, in women's rugby matters are less clear.
 The first women's "test" took place in 1982 between the Netherlands and France, but the sport was not widely accepted or recognised by many existing national Unions or the International Rugby Board for many years, nor had it attracted significant media interest.
 Some unions do not officially recognise any tests played before they became responsible for the women's game – for example the French Union (FFR) does not list any games before 1989, and the IRB did not (until recently) recognise the first two women's World Cups.